 How Appendicitis Is Treated

-In many cases the appendix is removed surgically, but sometimes the condition can be treated with a round of antibiotics and several follow up visits with the physician.
+In many cases this organ (appendix) is removed surgically, but sometimes the condition can be cured with a round of antibiotics and several follow up visits with the physician.
 If surgery is required, an incision is made within the abdomen.
 After surgery (appendectomy), your child will stay in the hospital between 2 to 3 days.

-It is extremely important that parents are well aware of the different appendicitis symptoms in children.
+It is extremely important that parents are well aware of the different appendicitis symptoms.
 If they believe their child is suffering with appendicitis they should immediately seek treatment for their child.